robotics-crash-course/rccdocs.github.io/pages/programming_guides/3-Upload-Pico.md

 To upload code to the Pico you must build it using CMake and Make.

 ### **CMake and Make**
-CMake gathers libraries and file contignencies that your C/C++ program needs to be able to operate.
+CMake gathers libraries and file contingencies that your C/C++ program needs to be able to operate.
 It links all of these files together and passes them off to Make, which compiles them in the form of a `.uf2` file.

-To build a program you must first add the program to your CMakeLists.txt file which is located in the `rcc-pico/dev/pico` direcotry.
+To build a program you must first add the program to your CMakeLists.txt file which is located in the `rcc-pico/dev/pico` directory.

 At the bottom of the file you will use the macro called `make_exec(arg1 arg2)` and enter your specific arguments